sunny9x/EzSnap/README.md

 - Built-In Recaptcha Bypass
 - Proxy Support (HTTP, SOCKS4, SOCKS5)
 - MultiThreaded
 - Clean and Noob-Friendly UI
-- Clipsender is retarded

 ## To Do List
 - Nothing for the moment, if you have a suggestion don't hesitate to open an issue and propose it!